ch1ru/vulnerable-web-app-ctf/README.md

 ```

 ## Environment variables
-The flag,server keys, ports, network and other configuration changes can be made in the docker-compose.yml file.
+configuration changes can be made in the docker-compose.yml file.